dracidoupe/graveyard/.junie/guidelines.md

 application.
 The source code is available in ./legacy-version/ directory, most code is under ./legacy-version/code/.
 Use it when asked explicitly about converting part of the old site.

+# Running Commands
+- Never use `cd` to enter a project directory, always assume you're already there

 # Multilingual Codebase
 - Observe basic language split:
     - All user-facing output is in Czech (messages etc.)